RevanthBalineni-14/RevanthBalineni-14/README.md

 - 👋 Hi, I’m @RevanthBalineni-14
-- 👀 I’m interested in AI and ML based projects
+- 👀 I’m interested in Backend, FullStack Developer and AI/ML Roles
-- 🌱 I’m currently Undergrad at Shiv Nadar University, Noida
+- 🌱 I’m currently Master's Student at University in Buffalo, SUNY
-- 💞️ I’m looking to collaborate on novel projects
+- 💞️ I’m looking to collaborate on projects that can build on my experience and can teach me new things
 - 📫 How to reach me Mail:revanthbalineni14@gmail.com

 <!---